civic-jabber/data-ingest/README.md

 ## Sources

-1. OpenStates - data on legislators and the status of legislation
+1. [OpenStates](https://openstates.org) - data on legislators and the status of legislation.
+To use the Open States API, you'll need to request an API key from the site and create an environment variable called `OPEN_STATES_API_KEY`.
+2. [Newspaper](https://newspaper.readthedocs.io) - A Python package for scraping news
+   articles.